hsma-programme/h5_masterclass_shap/README.md

 Following a short introductory presentation (`Masterclass Explainable AI Student Slides`.pdf) we'll get straight into a guided code along before you'll work within your PSGs to complete an exercise.

+You can either attempt these exercises via an online environment called [BinderHub](https://mybinder.org/v2/gh/hsma5/masterclass_shap/HEAD) (no local installs required).
+Otherwise, to get the correct libraries and versions locally it is recommended that you use the provided conda `environment.yml` file.
+To create and activate the `shap_xai` environment follow the instructions below.

+To create environment.
+Navigate to the `binder` folder.

+`conda env create -f environment.yml`

+To activate environment:

+`conda activate shap_xai`

+To deactivate:

+`conda deactivate`

+To remove the environment (if desired):

+`conda env remove -n shap_xai`

 ### Code along notebooks

 During the live session, we'll be working our way through a code along notebook; this can be found in the `code_along\` directory.